StevenK8/PayFriends/README.md

 3 - You can install all the dependencies in the template by running the command npm install.
 All the required files are in the node modules.

-4 - Find the file named index.html, check what all components you need.
+4 - Find the file named index.php, check what all components you need.
 Open the file in a text editor and you can start editing.

 5 - Now that your project has now kick-started, all you need to do now is to code, code, and code to your heart's content.